1 TOR MRSs MRS-TOR

 • Verification artifacts confirm that known quantum-vulnerable algorithms (RSA, ECDH, DH), quantum-safe algorithms (AES-256, SHA-256), and post-quantum algorithms (ML-KEM, ML-DSA) are each classified correctly.

-Child links: ARC-011 VECTOR-Score: standalone quantum risk scoring module, SRS-011 Classify cryptographic algorithm components in a CBOM by quantum risk, SRS-012 Produce an annotated CBOM with quantum risk properties on each scored component, SRS-013 Produce a human-readable Markdown risk report grouped by classification
+Child links: ARC-011 VECTOR-Score: standalone quantum risk scoring module, SRS-011 Classify cryptographic algorithms in a CBOM by quantum risk, SRS-012 Produce a CBOM annotated with quantum risk properties, SRS-013 Produce a Markdown risk report grouped by classification, SRS-015 Show source locations of VECTOR-Code output in risk report

 Attribute Value